Everything you need to know about Microsoft Power BI

 Power BI Report Builder:

-Power BI Report server:
+Power BI Report Server:

-It is an on-premises reporting solution to give your users access to rich, interactive reports and capabilities of SQL Server reporting services.
+It is an on-premises reporting solution to give your users access to rich, interactive reports and the capabilities of SQL Server reporting services.

 As it is included in the Power BI premium, it gives you the flexibility to create reports on Power BI Desktop and move it to the cloud whenever there is a requirement.